cjstehno/test-things/README.md

 and "Close" the published artifacts - this may take some time to appear.
 If there are errors, you can "Drop" it, fix them and publish again.

 After you have successfully "closed" the staging repository, you can release it by pressing the "Release" button.

+It may take from minutes to hours for your new artifacts to appear in the central repository.

 #### Signing